hyosung11/Launch-School/journal.md

 15:51 took a short nap and am now going to do the NJSIAA referee soccer exam.

 16:52 took NJSIAA Soccer Referee exam and passed with 84% correct.
 Yikes.
 Need to focus for Launch School quizzes and assessments!

+18:48 After dinner looking at the exercise from the Intro to PEDAC session with Juliette.
+I want to code it from the algorithm.

+19:05 I need to practice, practice, practice.
+Still gaps in my knowledge of looping and returnin from arrays.